Surprisingly Large Carbon Uptake by North American Biosphere During El Niños

 Instead, analysis of 20 years of NOAA atmospheric sampling over North America showed that the biosphere soaks up the equivalent of 2.24 billion tons more carbon dioxide per year during El Niño periods than La Niña periods, or approximately one-third of the total annual CO2 emissions for the continent.
 The finding was published in the journal Science Advances.

-Lead authors Lei Hu, a CIRES scientist working at NOAA, and Arlyn Andrews, chief of the Carbon Cycle program at NOAA’s Global Monitoring Division, said the amount of variability was very surprising—and important for understanding climate change.
+Lead authors Lei Hu, a CIRES scientist working at NOAA, and Arlyn Andrews, chief of the Carbon Cycle program at NOAA’s Global Monitoring Laboratory, said the amount of variability was very surprising—and important for understanding climate change.

 “This isn’t reflected in bottom-up ecosystem models,” Andrews said.
 “Atmospheric data from our monitoring network is showing us something new and important about the biosphere’s response to precipitation and temperature patterns.”